Dissolving California Entities That Have Ceased Doing Business – The Ralite Lamp Corporation Case

 Check the State Controller’s Web site to search for unclaimed property prior to dissolution.

-If the corporation has unpaid taxes, unfiled returns, and no assets, evaluate using Ralite and walk away from the corporation rather than formally dissolve, which will require personal liability on the part of the shareholders.
+If the how-to dissolve a corporation in California has unpaid taxes, unfiled returns, and no assets, evaluate using Ralite and walk away from the corporation rather than formally dissolve, which will require personal liability on the part of the shareholders.
 (Check with your lawyer on this!
 We don’t give legal advice.)

 If you have any questions or comments, please call GROCO at (510)797-8661.